Before the flood of auto-empty robot vacuums, purchasing a self-emptying option will entail spending over $800.

 - Dustbin and filter: Despite having the self-empty dock, you’ll need to clean the robot’s dustbin because dirt will accumulate on a crevice behind the anti-hair tangle comb.
 You can use a flat brush to dislodge dirt.
 Don’t forget to check the filter that slides out.
 Tap it on a solid surface to dislodge debris.
 It’s a little trick I do to extend its service life.

 - Self-Empty Dock: Make sure to keep the vertical port in front free from any obstructions.
 Empty the dustbin after 45 days or if it’s full.
 Clean the foam filter once a month or if it’s dirty, and replace the HEPA filter underneath once a year.

-- Sensors: The Shark IQ robot has a bevy of sensors around it and underneath.
-Use a clean, dry microfiber towel to wipe the exterior and drop sensors underneath.
+- Sensors: The Shark IQ robot has many sensors around it and underneath.
+Use a dry microfiber towel to wipe the exterior and drop sensors underneath.
 Do the latter at least once a month to prevent error codes from firing.

 Where can I buy the Shark IQ?